-To provide another view for evaluating annotation quality, we first remove the original (user-provided) tags before conducting our proposed method.
-As shown in Fig. 12, the proposed method can annotate semantically related tags if the image has more supporting photos from its visual cluster.
-It is interesting that we may annotate more specific tags (e.g., "London" or "Tower bridge") than the original ones (e.g., "Europe") as the left example given in Fig. 12.
-This is because other photographers may accurately name the exact spot [29] and our approach can effectively leverage such cues to provide more specific tags.
+ducting our proposed method.
+As shown in Figure 12, the proposed method can annotate semantically related tags if the image has more supporting photos from its visual cluster.
+It is interesting that we may annotate more specific tags (e.g., "London" or "Tower bridge") than the original ones (e.g., "Europe") as the left example given in Figure 12.
+This is because other photographers may accurately name the exact spot [25] and our approach can effectively leverage such cues to provide more specific tags.
 Note that it is still possible that we annotate incorrect tags since the BoW feature is limited in describing scene-related images (e.g., park).
-As we observe and many other literatures [30] have shown, it is effective to include more visual features for building the visual similarities.
+As we observe and many other literatures [26] have shown, it is effective to include more visual features for building the visual similarities.
 In this work, rather than optimizing the visual features, we emphasize the proposed general framework for deriving more semantic (visual and textual) features through the propagation and selection processes over the supplemental contextual cues (e.g., (noisy) tags, photos, geo-locations) commonly observed in social media.